ABOUT ZUSETSU'S SNOWFLOWER FUROSHIKI

 in Kyoto in the future!

 Yukki with Snowflower :)

 Now all that was left was to name our dear furoshiki!
 This was an easy decision as Cathy always knew she wanted to name the furoshiki after Yukki, her Zusetsu partner :) Yukki's name in Japanese means "snow flower".
 This name truly suits our furoshiki as while sakura are typically regarded as spring motifs, we also wanted to capture a snowy, quiet Japanese winter scene with a few delicate flower petals in the snow.
 The simple yet elegant design makes it perfect for winter gifts as well as weddings too x

 The Finished Product!

 If you can't tell, we are thrilled to bits with how our furoshiki turned out.
-We are so excited to launch it here in our Zusetsu online store!
+It's been tremendously exciting to launch Snowflower here in our Zusetsu online store!

 But we have an update to our Snowflower story!
 Owing to your wonderful support, and Snowflower Pink's popularity, we have been able to launch Snowflower in a beautiful blue.